Top 15 Suburbs to live in St. Louis for 2023

 Wildwood’s neighborhoods are characterized by a mix of newly built subdivisions, traditional villas, and estates on acreage if you drive the more rural parts of Wildwood.

-If you go a bit west of Wildwood, you’ll find the gorgeous country club community of St. Albans.
+If you go a bit west of this suburb, you’ll find the gorgeous country club community of St. Albans in Franklin County.

-Living in St. Albans is pretty similar to the rest of Wildwood, but the country club gives it a special spice of social gathering and close-knit community feel.
+St. Albans is pretty similar to the rest of Wildwood, but the country club gives it a special spice of social gathering and a close-knit community feel.

 You’ll see all the woodlands, rolling hills, and meandering creeks that Wildwood has to offer.